 The open and close square brackets ("[…]") shall be present at the start of each alternative, even if they are empty.
 This not only aids readability but also is necessary to syntactically distinguish one alternative from another.

 The evaluation of a Boolean expression guarding an alternative shall not have side effects.
 To avoid side effects that cause an inconsistency between the actual snapshot and the state of the component, the same restrictions as the restrictions for the initialization of local definitions within altsteps shall apply (clause 16.2).
-Also, the guard expression shall not use of the operations create, running, alive and activate.
+Furthermore the restriction applied to the contents of functions called from special places (clause 16.1.4) shall also be applied to the boolean guard.

 The evaluation of the event of an alt branch shall not have side effects.
-To avoid side effects that cause an inconsistency between the actual snapshot and the state of the component or introduce indeterminism in the evaluation of the following alt branches or the re-evalutaion of the same alt branch, the same restrictions as for function calls as in clause 16.1.4 shall apply to all function calls in the event part.
-Also, the event operation shall not use the operations create, running, alive and activate.
+To avoid side effects that cause an inconsistency between the actual snapshot and the state of the component or introduce indeterminism in the evaluation of the following alt branches or the re-evalutaion of the same alt branch, the restrictions applied to the contents of functions called from special places (clause 16.1.4) shall also be applied to all other expressions occurring in the match part of an alternative.

 The evaluation of an altstep invoked from an alt branch, if none of the alternatives in the altstep is chosen, shall not have side effects.
-To avoid side effects the same restrictions as for function calls as in clause 16.1.4 shall apply to all function calls used in the actual parameters of the invoked altstep.
-Also, the altstep invocation parameters shall not use the operations create, running, alive and activate.
+To avoid side effects the restrictions applied to the contents of functions called from special places (clause 16.1.4) shall also be applied to the actual parameters of the invoked altstep.

 The else branch shall not contain any of the actions allowed in branches guarded by a boolean expression (i.e. an altstep call or a done, a killed, a timeout or a receiving operation).